List of missionaries to Hawaii

-This is a list of missionaries to Hawaii.
 Before European exploration, the Hawaiian religion was brought from Tahiti by Paʻao according to oral tradition.
-Notable missionaries with written records below are generally Christian.
+Notable missionaries with written records are generally Christian.

 Protestant

 American Board of Commissioners for Foreign Missions

-Several groups were sent from the American Board of Commissioners for Foreign Missions.
+Several groups were sent from the American Board of Commissioners for Foreign Missions (ABCFM).

 The first ABCFM company arrived on March 30, 1820, on the Thaddeus from Boston: